progit/progit/it/05-distributed-git/01-chapter5.markdown

 	[master]: created a0a41a9: "More friendly message when locking the index fails."
 	 3 files changed, 17 insertions(+), 3 deletions(-)

 This pulls the same change introduced in `e43a6`, but you get a new commit SHA-1 value, because the date applied is different.
-Now your history looks like Figure 5-27.
+Now your history looks like Figura 5-27.

 Insert 18333fig0527.png
-Figure 5-27.
+Figura 5-27.
 History after cherry-picking a commit on a topic branch.

 Now you can remove your topic branch and drop the commits you didn’t want to pull in.